vlal12/Tidy-data-project--015/README.md

 * From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 From the data link provided for the project, the data is downloaded and unzipped in the same folder containing the R script.
-This folder is made the current working directory for simplified access to all files.
 The only files considered are the __subject_test__ and __subject_train__ text files in their respective test and train folders.
 The inertial signal data are not considered here (reasons mentioned in the forum).

 ======================================